chameleon-system/chameleon-system/README.md

 The E-Business Platform

-find a demo at https://demo.chameleon-system.de/
+* find a demo at https://demo.chameleon-system.de/
+* find a customer documentation (German) at https://manual.chameleon-system.de